tylergwm2000/L1-G10-Project-Repository/README.md

 If the environment was to ever be deactivated rerunning the `source name-of-environment/bin/activate` command will reactivate it.
 This environment will need to be activated to run any of the Bed Detection code.
 With the environment activated the terminal should look as follows: `(name-of-environment)pi@raspberrypi: ~$ `
+Now you can either run the command `./install_BedDetection.sh` or follow the remaining instructions below.
 Next is to install OpenCV using the following commands:
 ```
 sudo apt-get install libjpeg-dev libtiff5-dev libjasper-dev